andreasabel/inCode/entry/free-alternative-regexp.md

 automata based
 parser](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFA),
 which is the de facto standard for implementing fast regexp parsers.
-We can only really compile to an NFA if we have a *finite* value, which means anything using `many` is out of the question.
+We can only really generate an NFA if we have a *finite* value, which means anything using `many` is out of the question.

-However, not all hope is lost.
-We can actually use the *final encoding* of `Alt`, from *Control.Alternative.Free.Final*, to gain a `many` that is non-recursive.[^3]
+Not all hope is lost, however.
+We can actually use the "final encoding" of `Alt`, from *Control.Alternative.Free.Final*, to gain a `many` that is non-recursive.[^3]